 Made In stainless steel and non-stick cookware is dishwasher safe, but the carbon steel cookware needs to be washed by hand.

-All-Clad stainless steel and non-stick cookware is dishwasher safe, except for the C4 Copper and Master Chef collections.
+All-Clad stainless steel and non-stick cookware is dishwasher safe.

 But, regardless of what the manufacturers tell you, I highly recommend hand washing every type of cookware from both brands (Helpful Resource: Check out our in-depth guide on how to clean All-Clad).

 You can control the variables much better when you hand wash.
 Long-term, repeated exposure to harsh soaps, high washing temperatures, and unintended contact with sharp utensils during the wash cycle can shorten the life, performance, and luster of your pots and pans.